stratosphereips/Google-Summer-of-Code/GSOC2023/README.md

 #### Important
-More importantly your prosposal should tell us not only how to run some ML library with an algorithm but to:
+More importantly, your prosposal should tell us not only how to run some ML library with an algorithm but to:
 - evaluate and process the datasets
 - know if you can design the required features
 - evaluate the features